rutger-speksnijder/simpleroute/README.md

 [![License](https://poser.pugx.org/rutger/simpleroute/license)](https://packagist.org/packages/rutger/simpleroute)

-Simple and easy to use router for PHP.
+A simple and easy to use router for PHP.

 ## Features